Discussion in 'Audio Science' started by Magnetostatic_Tubephile, Dec 30, 2018.

 Channel balance is excellent!
 Small observed differences towards treble are caused by the quite big and "fluffy" ear pads from ZMF.
 Moving the headphone around on your head can shift response within the area quite a bit too.

-Bass linearity and extension are absolutely phenomenal, reaching down to at least to 9 Hz on both channels!
+Bass linearity and extension are absolutely phenomenal, reaching down to at least 9 Hz on both channels!
 Since my poor Fulla 2 couldn't handle the Hifimans, I had to unleash DNA Stratus which is likely at its limits here.
 Ignore measurement artifacts around 50 and 100 Hz.

 Very linear, deep and hardhitting bass with extraordinary tactility and sustain.

 Subjectively 'pure' timbre that uniquely combines and contrasts physicality (magnetic driver sound) with smoothness (electrostatic sound).